khaledrefaat/TaskSimple/README.md

 - **Projects**: Group todos into projects
 - **Auto Sync**: Changes sync to database with last-write-wins conflict resolution
 - **PWA**: Install as app on desktop or mobile
+- **Optional Auth**: Enable authentication for database sync or multi-device support

 ## Tech Stack